jb361/ocean-waves/README.md

 # Ocean Waves
-My bachelor's dissertation on real-time animation and rendering of ocean waves using inverse fast fourier transforms.
+My undergraduate dissertation on real-time animation and rendering of ocean waves using inverse fast fourier transforms.